JohnTelford/mkdocs-material/mydocs/docs/Radio.md

 ## Amater Radio

-Learning about basic radios and transmitters at the city library, and building a crystal radio able to receive local AM signals without external power.
+Learning about basic radios And transmitters at the city library, and building a crystal radio able to receive local AM signals without external power.

 ### Licensing